foundersandcoders/open-tourism-platform/docs/oauth.md

 If the user accepts your request, Nazareth Open Tourism Platform redirects back to your site with a temporary authorization code in a `code` query parameter in the URL as well as the state you provided in the previous step in a `state` query parameter.
 If the states don't match, the request was created by a (potentially malicious) third party and the process should be aborted.

-Exchange the `code` for an access token by sending a request (immediately) to the following URL (including the query parameters below):
+Exchange the `code` for an access token by sending an https `POST` request to the following URL (including the query parameters below):

-> N.B.
-The request should be sent with the following header:
-'Content-Type': 'application/x-www-form-urlencoded'

 ```
 POST https://nazareth-open-tourism-platform.herokuapp.com/oauth/token
 ```

+Notes:
+- The request must be sent with the `Content-Type` header set to `application/x-www-form-urlencoded`.
+- The request should be sent as soon as the authorization code is received.

 **Query parameters**